MathieuNls/bianca/bianca.md

 In this paper, we propose a novel bug prevention approach at commit-time, called BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time).
 BIANCA does not use metrics to assess whether or not an incoming commit is risky.
 Instead, it relies on code clone detection techniques by extracting code blocks from incoming commits and comparing them to those of known defect-introducing commits.

 One particular aspect of BIANCA is its ability to  detect risky commits not only by comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
 This is important because complex software systems are not designed in a monolithic way.
 They have dependencies that make them vulnerable to similar faults.
 For example, Apache BatchEE [@TheApacheSoftwareFoundation2015] and GraphWalker [@Graphwalker2016] both depend on JUNG (Java Universal Network/Graph Framework) [@JoshuaOMadadhain].
 BatchEE provides an implementation of the jsr-352 (Batch Applications for the Java Platform) specification [@ChrisVignola2014] while GraphWalker is an open source model-based testing tool for test automation.
 These two systems are designed for different purposes.
 BatchEE is used  to do batch processing in Java, whereas GraphWalker is used to design unit tests using a graph representation of code.
 Nevertheless, because both Apache BatchEE and GraphWalker rely on JUNG, the developers of these projects made similar mistakes when building upon JUNG.
 The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar mistakes when using the graph visualization component of JUNG.
 To detect commits across related projects, BIANCA resorts to project dependency analysis.
-\red{
 Note that we do not detect only the bugs resulting from library usage but rather leverage the fact that if two systems use the same libraries then they are likely vulnerable to the same flaws.
-}

 Another advantage of BIANCA is that it uses commits that are used to fix previous defect-introducing commits to provide guidance to the developers on how to improve risky commits.
 This way, BIANCA goes one step further than existing techniques by providing developers with a potential fix for their risky commits.

 We validated the performance of BIANCA on 42 open source projects, obtained from Github.
 The examined projects vary in size, domain and popularity.
 Our findings indicate that BIANCA is able to flag risky commits with an average precision, recall and F-measure of 90.75%, 37.15% and 52.72%, respectively.
-Although the performance of BIANCA seems modest it is important to ground these results with the fact that BIANCA outperforms a baseline model by XXXX (mainly due to the data imbalance, i.e., most commits are not defect-inducing).
+Although the performance of BIANCA seems modest it is important to ground these results with the fact that BIANCA outperforms a baseline model by 19.48% (mainly due to the data imbalance, i.e., most commits are not defect-inducing).
 Moreover, we found that only 8.6% of the risky commits detected by BIANCA match other commits from the same project.
 This finding stresses the fact that relationships across projects should be taken into consideration for effective prevention of risky commits.

 The remaining parts of this paper are organized as follows.
 In Section \ref{sec:relwork}, we present related work.
 Sections \ref{sec:bianca},  \ref{sec:exp} and \ref{sec:result} are dedicated to the BIANCA approach, the case study setup, and the case study results.
 Then, Sections \ref{sec:threats} and \ref{sec:conclusion} present the threats to validity and a conclusion accompanied with future work.